ZiadJ/knockoutjs-reactor/README.md

         ...
     }

+To limit the number of recursive levels we can pass in <b>{ recurse: 2 }</b> instead.

+We can also tell the listener to not listen to <b>params.showSearch</b> specifically as follows:

+    this.data = ko.observable().watch(this.params, { exclude: params.showSearch } , function (params, trigger) {
+        ...
+    }

+And to make several exclusions we can pass them as an array instead.

-Note that no additional listeners are created for subcribables used within the evaluator function as it might be the case with the <b>ko.computed</b> function.
+Unlike the <b>ko.computed</b> function however no listeners are created for subcribables within the evaluator function.
+So we don't have to concerned about creating unintended triggers anymore.

 Finally pausing and resuming our reactor can be done like so: